judsonlmoore/judsonlmoore.com/_posts/travel/destinations/morocco/2017-04-12-book-a-riad-morocco.markdown

 tags:
   - mena
   - morocco
-excerpt:		Morocco is a land with charms dating back centuries.
+description:		Morocco is a land with charms dating back centuries.
 If you want to have an authentic experience, book a riad in Morocco, but ask these questions first.
 image:			/assets/images/2017/04/riad-in-morocco-3.jpg
 ---